JaehoonSong12/JaehoonSong12.github.io/README.md

 ## Features

-- **Web Hosting with Flask**: A lightweight Python framework serves as the host for the application, ensuring quick setup and smooth operation.
+- **Web Hosting by GitHub**: GitHub serves as a reliable platform for hosting static content, ensuring easy deployment and accessibility.
+- **Local Hosting by Python Flask**: Flask, a lightweight Python framework, enables efficient local hosting for dynamic application development and testing.
 - **Interactive Visualizations**: Built using D3.js, the tool offers dynamic and interactive data visualizations that allow for user-driven exploration.
 - **Responsive Design**: Designed with HTML and CSS to ensure visualizations are mobile-friendly and adapt seamlessly to different screen sizes.

 ## Technologies

-- **Python** (Flask for hosting)
 - **D3.js** (for visualizations)
 - **HTML, CSS, and JavaScript** (for front-end development)